rawmind0/docker-alpine/README.md

 A base image to expose tools to rancher services.
 It's based in rawmind/alpine-tools, adding confd and monit scripts to the image.

+- Contextualize the configuration tools to talk with rancher-metadata.
+- Provides a monit config to run conf.d. $SERVICE_VOLUME/monit/conf.d/monit-conf.cfg
+- Provides a script to start/stop/restart confd.
+- Confd is default configured to connect to rancher-metadata service. $SERVICE_VOLUME/confd/bin/service-conf.sh
+- Default options could be overwritten through env variables.

 * Latest version ([Dockerfile](https://github.com/rawmind0/rancher-tools/blob/master/Dockerfile)).
 * Image versions ([Tags](https://hub.docker.com/r/rawmind/rancher-tools/tags/)).

 ### rancher-traefik

 A base image to expose tools to traefik service running in rancher.
 It's based in rawmind/rancher-tools, adding confd templates to generate traefik config.

+- Sets rancher configuration tools to get config for traefik.
+- Provides confd toml’s and templates to generate traefik dynamic config from rancher-metadata.
+- To provide the volume, it has to run once as a alpine-traefik sidekick.

 * Latest version ([Dockerfile](https://github.com/rawmind0/rancher-traefik/blob/master/Dockerfile)).
 * Image versions ([Tags](https://hub.docker.com/r/rawmind/rancher-traefik/tags/)).